WebHistorian/webhistorian.github.io/edu_edition.md

-## Educational Edition
+## Education Edition

-The educational edition of the Web Historian extension is designed to help anyone who is interested in understanding their browsing history to explore it through interactive visualizations.
+The education edition of the Web Historian extension is designed to help anyone who is interested in understanding their browsing history to explore it through interactive visualizations.
 Often, educators (from middle school through graduate school) are interested in helping students better understand the digital traces they leave behind.
 Below is an example of a class activity